djalbat/lively-cli/README.md

 Live relaoding when files change.

-Lively watches files and reports when they change, typically allowing a website to be reloaded immediately thereafter.
+Lively watches files and reports when they change, typically allowing a website to be reloaded when they do so.
+It can be run by way of npm scripts or it can be integrated into a server application.

 Lively works best hand in hand with [Watchful](https://github.com/djalbat/watchful-cli).